A sixteen-year-old Disabled Snarker and the protagonist of the story. She suffers from lung cancer.

 - The Alcoholic: Clearly has a drinking problem.
 Lampshaded by Lidewij.

 - Author Avatar: A shockingly cruel example.
-Though he hopes he's less of a jerk about it, John Green says that Peter van Houten's opinions on Death of the Author reflect his own.
+Though he hopes he's less of a jerk about it, John Green says that Peter van Houten's opinions on Death of the Author reflect (or at least used to reflect) his own.
+Green has also noted that van Houten is somewhat of a dark reflection of himself, having somewhat exaggerated version of what Green sees as his own worst character flaws, and that he didn't intentionally write the character like this, but it was something that occurred to him in hindsight as he was looking back over his writing.

 - Genius Slob: He's a brilliant writer and very intelligent, but his personal life is frankly a mess.